sarathsoma/learn-anything/readme.md

 The image above is an [interactive mind map that can be viewed and explored](https://learn-anything.xyz/learn_anything)  as well as [searched through](https://learn-anything.xyz). 🔎

 When you click on any of the nodes in it, it will show you the best step by step guides you can use to learn the subject in depth.
+Nodes with 🗺 let you travel to other mind maps.

 If you think that there is a better way one can learn the subject or you wish something was added or you found a mistake, you can help improve it.
 Just [click on the 🦄](http://i.imgur.com/Qpi9xZK.png) and say what you wish was added or changed.